New York Times' Bret Stephens compares policy combating climate change to a family bankrupting themselves taking out fire insurance they won't use

 HEATHER MCGHEE: Fight the fire.

-STEPHENS: What you can't say is we're going to bankrupt ourselves in the process of ensuring ourselves against the potential risk.
+STEPHENS: What you can't say is we're going to bankrupt ourselves in the process of insuring ourselves against the potential risk.

 Hosting a climate change denier, Tucker Carlson complains about “relentless propaganda” about climate change

 Don’t believe right-wing media when they say the Green New Deal would cost $93 trillion